 Most problems are comprised of unnecessary details.
-Students should be able to identify key words and phrases and translate those words and phrases into mathematical equations.
+Students will learn how to identify key words and phrases and translate those words and phrases into mathematical equations.

 Draw a Table or Diagram

 Get ORGANIZED.
-Students should organize the question’s content into a table, diagram, or other figure in order to better understand the problem.
+Our students learn how to organize the question’s content into a table, diagram, or other figure in order to better understand the problem.
 The question should make sense visually so that it is easier to find the correct solution.

 Translate, Substitute, Pick A Number, and Back-Solve

-Where applicable, students should utilize important strategies such as translation and substitution as well as time-saving strategies such as back-solving and picking numbers in order to solve problems accurately and efficiently.
+Our students master and deploy some of the most dependable test-taking strategies such as translation and substitution as well as time-saving strategies such as back-solving and picking numbers in order to solve problems accurately and efficiently.

 Utilize Process of Elimination

-Students should effectively use the process of elimination technique to save valuable time and increase the probability of choosing the correct answer.
+Students hone process of elimination techniques to save valuable time and increase the probability of choosing the correct answer.

 “P” is for Problem-solving

 The second component of the SP Method consists of extensive and repetitive Problem-solving.
-This allows students to apply the newly-learned Strategies to real test questions.
+This allows students to apply the newly learned Strategies to real test questions.
 Students solve problems and are encouraged to explain their solutions through a Facilitative Approach to learning.
-By repeatedly working through problems categorized into groups to reinforce concepts, students build their confidence and skill set.
-They soon see that there are a finite number of concepts tested.
-So the more problems they work through, the better they become at indentifying concepts and parallels in problem types, and the higher their score will be.
+By repeatedly working through knowledge-driven problems to reinforce concepts and strategies, students build their confidence and skill sets.
+Standardized tests assess students’ knowledge of a finite number of concepts – so the more problems they work through, the better they become at identifying concepts and parallels in problem types, and the higher their score will be.

-The second part of the SP Method, the “P,” includes:
+The Problem-solving component of the SP Method includes: